Welcome to the town of

 Limit your request to 1 or 2 specific names on separate lines.

-Be patient, too few volunteers and too many requests.
+Be patient, no regular volunteers and too many requests.

 Don't forget to thank your volunteer for their time and effort.